arshisaifi0912/arshisaifi0912/README.md

 🌱 About Me
 👨‍💻 I'm currently learning Django and building various projects to sharpen my web development skills.
 📊 Aspiring Data Analyst, diving deep into datasets to derive meaningful insights.
-🚀 Exploring Java, C, and other languages to expand my programming horizons.
+🚀 Exploring JavaScript, C, and other languages to expand my programming horizons.
 🤖 Python aficionado, especially in the realm of AI, where I've gained expertise.
 🎓 Completed BCA and currently pursuing MCA to deepen my understanding of computer applications.

-<p align="left">✨ Creating bugs since 2020<br>📚 I'm currently learning Django and Data analyst <br>🎯 Goals: Create Unique apps <br>🎲 Fun fact: You can start this after many failures </p>
+<p align="left">✨ Creating bugs since 2020<br>📚 I'm currently learning React <br>🎯 Goals: Create Unique apps <br>🎲 Fun fact: You can start this after many failures </p>

 ###